diogo0001/star-wars-movies/README.md

 # Star Wars Movies
-This application shows all the Star Wars Movies listed by release year.
+This application shows all the Star Wars Movies sorted by release year.

 ## Features